notaryproject/specifications/signature-envelope-jws.md

 }
 ```

+## Implementation Constraints

+### Supported `alg` header values

-**Implementation Constraints**: Notary v2 implementation MUST enforce the following constraints on signature generation and verification:
+Notary v2 implementation MUST enforce the following constraints on signature generation and verification:

 1. `alg` header value MUST NOT be `none` or any symmetric-key algorithm such as `HMAC`.
-1. `alg` header value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.
+2. `alg` header value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.
-1. `alg` header values for various signature algorithms:
+3. `alg` header values for various signature algorithms is a subset of values supported by [JWS][jws-alg-values]:

   | Signature Algorithm             | `alg` Param Value |
   | ------------------------------- | ----------------- |